A journey round my father: methodological notes on an archaeological sensibility

 Let me add to these methodological insights.
 I take a broad view of methodology, as indicated above.
 Most useful and pragmatic, for me, is to associate method with research project management in modes of knowledge production, especially informed by principles of performance design and rhetoric.
 This is quite a mouthful and too much to detail here, so let me instead point some directions.

 It began for me with immanent critique and the non-identity thinking of Benjamin’s and Adorno’s dialectic.
 Back in 1987 Tilley and I proposed an archaeology conscious of being active and motivated engagement with past things, employing a range of quantitative and qualitative methodologies — pattern finding, sensemaking, socio-cultural modeling.
+A simple point: archaeologists are part of what they seek to understand.

-Things came into more focus in my book Experiencing the Past (1991) where I described archaeology as an expanded cultural field and proposed a rhizomatic method to complement rationalist and reductive methodologies — free-flowing following connections in an empirical field.
+Things came into more focus in my book Experiencing the Past (1991) where I described archaeology as an expanded cultural field and proposed a rhizomatic method to complement rationalist and reductive methodologies — free-flowing following-connections in an empirical field.
 A chapter in my report on ten years research into ceramic making in the early Greek city state (Art and the early Greek state, 1998) laid out this rhizomatic methodology of where to start and how to follow the kind of relational and associative, dynamic and changing mélange such as in this journey round my father.
 What I said above about navigating the saturated space of his home applied here too — slow and fast association, flickering experiences, sharp and blurred, full and fragmented, evanescent and long-lasting, conflicts and sympathies, advances and retreats, obstacles faced and overcome … .
 This was how I approached a classic question in Mediterranean archaeology concerning the city states in the first millennium BCE.
 This is not just about archaeologies of the contemporary — my father would love the connections between the colliery villages of Northumberland and the grand stories of ancient Corinth and Athens.

-In Experiencing the Past (elaborated later in a paper written with Randy McGuire for the journal American Antiquity) I proposed archaeology as a mode of cultural production that crafts the past, working on remains.
+In Experiencing the Past (and elaborated later in a paper written with Randy McGuire for the journal American Antiquity) I proposed archaeology as a mode of cultural production that crafts the past, working on remains.
 This was when I started drawing on science studies, beyond the sociology of knowledge, as an anthropological and sociological dissection of knowledge engineering, located, situated in the now.

 Let me end these comments with work in progress.